sepulworld/deadman-check/README.md

 A monitoring companion for Nomad periodic jobs that alerts if periodic jobs are not processing as expected.
-The deadman-check has 2 modes, one to run with the Nomad periodic job as an additional [task](https://www.nomadproject.io/docs/job-specification/task.html) to update a key in Redis with current EPOCH time.
-The other mode is of deadman-check is intended to run as a separate process that will monitor the Redis key's EPOCH time value and alert if that value fails to meet a time 'freshness' threshold that is expected for that job.
+The deadman-check has 2 modes, one to run with the Nomad periodic job as an additional [task](https://www.nomadproject.io/docs/job-specification/task.html) to update a key in Consul with current EPOCH time.
+The other mode is of deadman-check is intended to run as a separate process that will monitor the Consul key's EPOCH time value and alert if that value fails to meet a time 'freshness' threshold that is expected for that job.